ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/relational-databases.md

 | 8           | 3       | 2019 | 942    |
 | 9           | 3       | 2020 | 1176   |

 Notice the `city_id` column inside the newly created `rainfall` table.
 This column contains values that reference the IDs in the `cities` table.
 In technical relational data terms, this is called a **foreign key**; it's a primary key from another table.
-You can just think of it as a reference or a pointer. `city_id` 1 references Tokyo.
+You can just think of it as a reference or a pointer. `city_id` 1 reference Tokyo.

 ```{note}
 Foreign key is frequently abbreviated as FK